 Figure 9.
-Number of sources mentioned in each Visualisation in Data-driven Election Stories learned from the interviews of journalists as well.
+Number of sources mentioned in each Visualisation in Data-driven Election Stories

+It was found that government agencies, e.g. Election Commission (EC), Bangladesh Bureau of Statistics (BBS) etc., are the major data provider of the election stories.
+This was learned from the interviews of journalists as well.
 Both journalists opined that none other can provide data as much as EC can.
 The EC provides updates regarding election procedure on a regular basis.
 Also, EC makes open the documents submitted by the candidates containing all kind of information about them including wealth which are a great source of data driven stories.
 Alongside, local NGOs also do some research and data-driven stories are done using their data.
 Figure 10 presents the scenario found in the content analysis: